-Na Fig. 81 presents screen for recording events according to EN 50160.
+Fig. 81 presents screen for recording events according to EN 50160.
 The following features may be set here:

-thresholds for detecting voltage swells, dips and interruptions.
+• thresholds for detecting voltage swells, dips and interruptions.
 These thresholds are expressed as a percentage of the nominal voltage value that to be added to the nominal value.

-For example, swell tolerance of +10% U_n means, that for voltage U_n=230 V, the swell 5 Other program options threshold is $U{swell} = 230 + 23 V = 253 V$.
+For example, swell tolerance of +10% U_n means, that for voltage U_n=230 V, the swell threshold is U{swell} = 230 + 23 V = 253 V.

-Interruption tolerance of -95% $U_n,$ means, that event detection with a voltage equal to or less than U{intr} = 230 - 227.7 V = 2.3 V.
+Interruption tolerance of -95% Un, means, that event detection with a voltage equal to or less than $U{intr} = 230 - 227.7 V = 2.3 V$.

-Threshold for short-term/ long-term interruption.
-This value is used for the classification of power-supply interruption events.
+Time thresholds of interruptions: very short/short/long/very long/catastrophic.
+This values are used for the classification of power-supply interruption events.